WPChill/download-monitor/readme.txt

 = Features =

-* Add, edit and remove downloads from a familiar WP interface; just like posts.
+* Add, edit and remove downloads from a familiar WP interface; Your downloads are just like posts.
-* Quick-add panel for adding files whilst editing posts.
+* Quick-add panel for adding downloads / files whilst editing posts.
-* Add multiple file versions to your downloads.
+* Add multiple file versions to your downloads each with their own data like download count and file links.
-* Define alternative links (mirrors) per version.
+* Define alternative links (mirrors) per download version.
-* Categorise, tag, or add other meta to your downloads.
+* Categorize, tag, or add other meta to your downloads.
 * Display download links on the frontend using shortcodes.
 * Change the way download links get displayed via template files.
 * Track downloads counts and log user download attempts.